 A trip to Florida always promises plenty of fun, with a vast number of attractions and venues to choose from.
 Indeed, of anywhere in Florida, Orlando has come to be known as one of the capitals of entertainment in the United States, enticing us in our droves to visit year after year.

-Part of what makes this part of the world such a popular holiday destination is the superb selection of waterparks, and we’ve listed some of our favourites for you to consider ahead of your break.
+Whether you are interested in a last minute holiday to Florida or a family holiday, part of what makes this part of the world such a popular holiday destination is the superb selection of waterparks.and We’ve listed some of our favourites for you to consider ahead of your break.

 We’ll start our rundown with the most famous of the bunch.
 Aquatica forms part of Orlando’s SeaWorld, and as such, it’s pretty much the most well-known waterpark in town.
 That reputation isn’t one that’s built up for no reason either, as some of the most iconic of Florida’s wet and wild attractions can be found here.

 Tubes and chutes snake and curl around a superb variety of pristine blue pools, while the Taumata Racer sees slides lined up side by side.
 Once you’re done seeing who makes it from top to bottom first, check out the Big Surf Shores by Cutback Cove for the thrills of the beach right here inland.

 As of May 2017, Volcano Bay has become the newest waterpark in Florida.
 Excitement’s pretty high as a result, and it’s no surprise with the rides on offer here.